andmina/ThemeChangingCalculator/README.md

 ## About
 This is a calculator app that lets users choose their own theme.
 It has basic arithmetic operations along with the factorial button, percentage, square root and a button to caculate the quadratic number of any number entered.

+## Usage
+- The app is build in React Native and Expo
+- More complex layout with flexbox
+- Built and used custom components
+- Handled complex state in React Native

 ## Demo

 <a href="url"><img src="https://github.com/andmina/ThemeChangingCalculator/blob/master/assets/Screen Shot 2021-03-10 at 6.52.10 PM.png" width="200" ></a>